nit3sh007/microphone_recognition/README.md

-tis this Repo we can check how to recognition audio by Microphone.
+In this Repo we can check how to recognition audio by Microphone.